Skeegan123/Skeegan123/README.md

 * 🌍  I'm based in Seattle, Washington
 * 🖥️  See my portfolio at [my website](http://keegangaffney.com)
 * ✉️  You can contact me at [contact@keegangaffney.com](mailto:contact@keegangaffney.com)
-* 🧠  I'm learning .NET and GUI apps with visual C#

 ### Skills